mysociety/fixmystreet/running/surveys.md

 It also asks:

-   * have you ever reported a problem to the council before?
+   * have you ever reported a problem to the body before?
    * (if the problem has not been marked as fixed) do you want to receive another survey email in four weeks' time?